 Engineer at SpringSource

-Oliver Gierke is engineer at SpringSource, a division of VMware, project lead of the Spring Data JPA module and involved into other Spring Data modules (e.g. MongoDB) as well.
+Oliver Gierke is engineer at SpringSource, a division of VMware, project lead of the Spring Data JPA, MongoDB and core module and member of the JPA 2.1 expert group.
 He has been into developing enterprise applications and open source projects for over 6 years now.
 His working focus is centered around software architecture, Spring and persistence technologies.
-He is regularly speaking at German and international conferences as well as author of technology articles.
+He is regularly speaking at German and international conferences as well as author of technology articles and the first book on Spring Data.

 Senior Software Engineer, SpringSource